Dog bites officer during scuffle with a man in Plymouth

 A neighbor called 911 after 30-year-old Jared Windus appeared on their front doorstep with two beagles in tow demanding to be let inside around 10 p.m.
 Tuesday and according to police, he seemed deranged.

-Windus, who has been living with his father, was walking around the neighborhood demanding to be let into several homes and even broke into one.
+Windus, who has been living with his father, was allegedly walking around the neighborhood demanding to be let into several homes and even reportedly broke into one.

 Officers responding to the wild scene in the normally quiet neighborhood said Windus swore at them before becoming physically violent.

-That officer also claimed Windus kicked him in the head and was transported to a hospital for evaluation.
+That officer also claimed Windus kicked him in the head.
+He was transported to a hospital for evaluation.

-Another officer said he threatened his family and attempted to spit at him and bite him as they rode in the back of an ambulance during a trip to the hospital.
+Another officer said Windus threatened his family and attempted to spit at him and bite him as they rode in the back of an ambulance during a trip to the hospital.

-Police say they were forced to use pepper spray on Windus and used a taser to get him under control.
+Police added that they were forced to use pepper spray and a taser to get him under control.

 A court psychologist testified in favor of this idea.